davidpolverari/dcfldd/README.md

 [![Packaging status](https://repology.org/badge/tiny-repos/dcfldd.svg)](https://repology.org/project/dcfldd/versions)

-# dcfldd
+# dcfldd -- enhanced version of `dd` for security and forensics.

-dcfldd -- enhanced version of `dd` for security and forensics.
+`dcfldd` is an enhanced version of the `dd` command with additional features useful for forensics and information security, designed to run on Unix or Unix-like (POSIX-compliant) operating systems.

 ## Table of Contents